logo for pergolaplans4free.co.uk

 Diascia:

-Stunning deep pink, delicate flowers.
-Surprisingly extremely hardy, as these plants are usually sold for annual summer bedding.
+Stunning, deep pink, delicate flowers.
+Surprisingly hardy except for really cold winters, as these plants are usually sold for annual summer bedding.
 They are strikingly beautiful cascading over hanging baskets, borders and pots, and will give good coverage.
-They will come up the next year, if undisturbed, which is definitely an added bonus!
+They will come up the next year, if undisturbed, and the frosts haven't been too severe, which is definitely an added bonus!

 Two have been planted to draw the eye along the border.
-This is a good idea to use in planting schemes to bring cohesion to the whole.
+Repeat planting is a good idea in planting schemes in order to bring cohesion to the whole.

 Verbena: